SEND Information Report

 Our Vision- when supporting children with Special Educational Needs

 The School is committed to valuing the individuality of all of our children.
 We give all of our children every opportunity to achieve the highest of standards.
 We do this by respecting and taking account of pupils’ varied life experiences and needs.
 We offer a broad and balanced curriculum and have high expectations for all children.
 The achievements, attitudes and well-being of all our children matter.
 The Special Educational Needs Policy helps to ensure that this school promotes the individuality of all our children, irrespective of ethnicity, attainment, age, disability, gender or background and that pupils have a common curriculum experience.

 St. Mary’s believes that every pupil has an entitlement to develop to their full potential.
 Educational experiences are provided which develop pupils’ achievements and recognise their individuality.
 In this school, inclusion recognises a child’s right to a broad, balanced, relevant and challenging curriculum which is appropriate to their individual abilities, talents and personal qualities.

 Primary school details

 St. Mary’s is situated in Scarisbrick, a short distance from both Ormskirk and Southport.
-We are a small school with a 104 pupils.
-The children are in small classes to ensure maximum results.
+We are a small school with a 103 pupils.
+The children are in small classes which we feel

 We provide a safe environment for your children to develop their skills and knowledge.
 Our facilities are excellent and include: large playing fields, environmental area, excellent outdoor play equipment and excellent links with the local schools and colleges.